 The popstar’s openness about his sex life, and his campaigning for LGBT rights, offered a liferaft to many – particularly at a time when anti-gay sentiment was rife

-George Michael was famously outed for a “lewd act” in a Beverly Hills toilet – and promptly humiliated by institutionally homophobic newspapers.
+More than 18 years ago, George Michael was famously outed for a “lewd act” in a Beverly Hills toilet – and promptly humiliated by institutionally homophobic newspapers.
 Some might have been consumed with shame and grovelled before a tabloid press that had assumed the position of hypocritical moralisers once occupied by the medieval church.
 Instead, Michael penned the biggest “fuck you” in musical history: Outside, a song that unapologetically flaunted his human sexual appetite, and declared war on the hypocrisy of others.
-Sex was natural, the song said; it was the attitudes to it that were not: “There’s nothing here but flesh and bone.”ore than 18 years ago,
+Sex was natural, the song said; it was the attitudes to it that were not: “There’s nothing here but flesh and bone.”

 No sanitising or erasing who Michael was.
 He was a gay man, a gay icon, and being gay was central to his identity and his music.
 Like many gay men, coming to terms with his sexuality was a fraught process: he thought he loved women and only accepted he was gay in his mid-20s, still years before he told his parents.
 Some are saying: why wait until he was 35 to come out, and only under duress?